 What ingredients are needed to make these Loaded Cheeseburger Fries?

-You know about the quick cook fries, so let’s talk toppings.
+We talked about fries, so let’s talk a bit more about the toppings.
 As you might expect, everything you’d find on a hamburger is what you can put on these loaded fries.

-Here’s what you’ll need to make this recipe: McCain fries, ground beef, steak seasoning, nacho cheese, lettuce, tomato, onion (red or white), and dill pickles.
+Here’s what you’ll need to make this recipe: frozen french fries, ground beef, steak seasoning, nacho cheese, lettuce, tomato, onion (red or white), and dill pickles.
 You can even add ketchup and mustard too if you’d like.

 Just like with a burger, you may decide to take it up a notch and get creative with your toppings.
 So, some optional topping ideas include avocado slices, bacon bits, and sauteed mushrooms.